newrelic/nr1-pathpoint/docs/user_manual/v1.5.8/README.md

 ![image](screenshots/steps2.png)

-For instance, on this example, you can see that the Signup Step (under the Browse Stage), is linked to 2 touchpoints:
+For instance, on this example, you can see that the Login Step (under the Browse Stage), is linked to 2 touchpoints:
-* API Status (APS).
+* API Count (APC).
-* Signup People (PRC).
+* Login Check (SYN).

-And now, you will see a few more examples of the relationship of Steps to Touchpoints:
+And now, you will see a few more examples of the relationship of Steps to Touchpoints.

 On the next example you can see the relationship of the "Login" Step, to two Touchpoints.